sart logo

 Lieutenant Pearson

-My name is Joyce Pearson, I am the Community Engagement Sergeant for the Georgetown University Police Department (GUPD) and a member of the GUPD Sexual Assault Response Team (SART).
+My name is Joyce Pearson, I am the Special Operations Commander for the Georgetown University Police Department (GUPD) and a member of the GUPD Sexual Assault Response Team (SART).
 I’m a Florida native, with 15 years of Law Enforcement experience and a Criminal Justice Degree.
 I joined The Georgetown Police Department February, 2020.
-My team is responsible for responding to all sexual misconduct incidents that are reported to GUPD.

 After fifteen years in law enforcement, I have come to learn that my passion is deeply rooted in a desire to help.
 I was shocked when I read the article about the black survivors at Georgetown, and in that moment, I was reminded how important representation is.
 Helping people is the number one reason I became a law enforcement officer.
 This is who I am.
 It is not about press releases or political gain.
 I am here doing my part to help one student, one officer, one survivor and one community at a time.